pedrogaudencio/mataem_api_v1/README.md

 2. calculate time for loyalty points (need to check the front-end first)
 3. translations for Arabic
-4. push notifications (need more details on what to notify the customer about)
+4. push notifications (onesignal.com)
-5. reports (need more details)
+5. reports
 6. check QPAY payments integration (wait for @kutten to reply)

 [ ] delivery boy and business permissions, check guest